 - Housing associations

-- Universities and similar institutions
+- Universities and higher education institutions

-- Voluntary and charitable organisations
+- Voluntary organisations and charities

-- Good verbal and written communication skills
+- good verbal and written communication skills

 - the ability to stay calm in difficult situations